molecule-one/api/batch-scoring.md

 ## Molecule.one Batch Scoring API

+All API endpoints use JSON as data format for both incoming and outcoming data.
-We provide HTTP endpoints which allow you to:
+We provide HTTP endpoints allowing you to:

 - Create batch scoring request:
   ```sh